 Extra welfare support for the self-employed has also been announced.

-The extension of SEISS will provide two lump sum grants between November 2020 and April 2021.
+The extension of SEISS provides two lump sum grants between November 2020 and April 2021.

 To be eligible for the scheme, self-employed individuals, including members of partnerships, must meet the following criteria:

-The qualifying period for the first grant is between 1 November and the date of claim.
+The qualifying period for the third grant is between 1 November and the date of claim.